Programs > Brochure

 - The Sachs Scholarship at Worcester College, University of Oxford, where Sachs continued his own education after Princeton, allows the Sachs Scholar to read for any appropriate degree from the University of Oxford.
 The Scholarship assures tenure of two years at a stipend sufficient for university and college tuition and a generous allowance for other expenses.

 - The Sachs Global Scholarship enables study at any foreign institution or the pursuit of an independent program of the Scholar’s own devising.
 Proposals for the Sachs Global Scholarship must involve study, research, or work outside the United States and Canada.
-Tenure as a Sachs Global Scholar is limited to one year.
-The stipend will be set in accordance with anticipated needs up to a maximum of $45,000.
+Proposals may be from one to two years in total duration and may include combinations of formal study and independent work.
+The stipend will be set in accordance with anticipated needs, including tuition and living expenses at educational institutions, or up to a maximum of $45,000 per year in the case of independent projects.
 Candidates should demonstrate that they have access to the institutions, milieux, or circumstances in which they intend to carry out their programs, and also that they have the requisite foreign language proficiency.

 Sachs Global Scholarship proposals that involve study at established institutions are as welcome as proposals for independent projects.
 In either case, the proposal should contain as much specific detail as possible, including a description of what the candidate expects to be doing on a day-to-day basis, an estimated budget, and anticipated living arrangements.
 Please note that the Sachs Global Scholarship is intended to enable the recipient to engage in a transformative intellectual experience; it will not fund projects that are primarily humanitarian in nature except in cases where they are incidental to a research or artistic endeavor.